xuan25/COM3504-Realtime-Chatting-Drawing-Assignment/README.md

 2. Run `npm install` to install the required packages
 3. Make sure your mongoDB service is running on port `27017`
 4. Make sure the database `com3504` is empty
-5. Run `npm start` to strat up the server
+5. Run `npm start` to start up the server
 6. Browse [https://localhost:3000](https://localhost:3000)

 ## How to use

-Note: In this system, all chat and annotation history will be saved locally and the server will not record any of your data. ( except for uploading images).
-Also, the system can be used offline and you can access your history without an internet connection.
+Note: In this system, all chat and annotation history will be saved locally and the server will not record any of your data. (except for uploading images).
+Also, the system can be used offline， you can access your history without an internet connection.

 ### Upload an image

 1. Go to `Home` page
 2. Click `Upload` button on the top-right corner
-3. Fill-in informations
+3. Fill-in information
-4. Select an upload method (URL/File/Camera) and confirm the image you want to upload
+4. Select an upload method (URL/File/Camera) and select the image you want to upload
 5. Click the `Submit` button
 6. If succeed, you will then redirect to its `Join` page, you can then input a username and room number to start a annotation session

 ### View all the images and search for a author

 1. Go to `Home` page
-2. You can see all the uploaded images
+2. You can see all the uploaded images as a gallery
 3. Fill input `Search Author` with a author name, and click button `Search`
 4. Search result will be shown on the same page